 Catskills New York, USA Travel Guide

-Public transportation within the Catskills region is very limited.
+Public transportation within the Catskills region is quite scarce.
 It does not feature a comprehensive regional transit system like a metro, tram, or extensive bus network covering all towns.

 Travelers relying solely on public transport will find their exploration options constrained.
 A private car or rental car is the recommended mode of transport for comprehensive exploration of the region.

-Services run mostly on weekdays, with very limited or no service on weekends and national holidays.
+Services run mainly on weekdays, with very limited or no service during weekends and public holidays.
 The frequency of low, often hourly or less.

 Fares are low, typically a few dollars per ride.
 Cash payment commonly accepted upon boarding.
 Multi-ride passes are less relevant for short-term visitors.